CMIW/Directory-Merger/Readme.md

 It won't merge files with the same name, it only merges the differences between directories.
 It takes as arguments the directories of the folders you want to merge and the directory of where the merged folder should be.

-## Installing Directory Merger

-* Download the binaries for your system from the latest release https://github.com/CMIW/Directory-Merger/releases.
-* Extract the binaries from the zip file.

 ## Using Directory Merger

+No installation is required.
+Download the binaries for your system from the latest release https://github.com/CMIW/Directory-Merger/releases.
+Extract the binaries from the zip file.
 Open a terminal where you have the binaries and run the following command:
 ```
 dir_merger -dir0=<folder path> -dir1=<folder path> -output=<path>
 ```

-This will create a folder named "merged" in the output directory with the merged files from the input folders.
+This will create a folder named "merged" in the output directory with the files from the input folders.

 Linux example:
 ```